-For "consented" autopsies (so called non-Coroners or "House Cases") it is the responsibility of the individual who requests the autopsy to ensure the completed consent form (LAB 358B), patient case notes and a concise clinical summary are delivered to the Mortuary/Pathology in order for the autopsy to be performed.
-Case should be discussed with Pathologist where possible.
-(Ext 2638)
+For "consented" autopsies (so called non-Coroners or "House Cases") it is the responsibility of the individual who requests the autopsy to ensure the completed consent form (LAB 358B).

 In the case of deaths outside normal working hours, the individual who obtained consent for autopsy must ensure that the relevant documentation is given to the Anatomical Pathology Technician or Autopsy/Mortuary Manager (Ext 8354) the following morning.